Offset error and Zero-point error

 To ensure accurate pressure measurements, it’s important to identify and correct both offset and span errors.
 This is typically done through calibration, where known pressures are applied, and the sensor’s output is adjusted to match the expected values.

-Take an example to understand Offset error & Span error
+Take an example to understand

 Imagine a fruit vendor using a scale to measure the weight of apples.
 When there are no apples on the scale, it should read 0 kilograms.
 However, due to some error in the scale, it reads 1 kilogram.
-This is similar to an offset error in a pressure sensor, where the sensor gives a non-zero reading when the pressure is zero.
+This is similar to an error of offset in a pressure sensor, where the sensor gives a non-zero reading when the pressure is zero.

 Now, suppose the vendor puts a 2-kilogram bag of apples on the scale.
 Because of the earlier offset error, the scale reads 3 kilograms (2 kg of apples + 1 kg offset).